GLiberatos/NoSQL-Databases/README.md

-# NoSQL-Databases

-# NoSQL Data Analysis Challenge - Repository Guide
+# NoSQL Data Analysis Challenge
 ## Introduction

 Welcome to the NoSQL Data Analysis Challenge!
 This repository is your starting point for diving into the world of NoSQL databases using MongoDB.
 It includes two key Jupyter notebooks: 'NoSQL_Setup.ipynb' for database setup and 'NoSQL_analysis.ipynb' for data analysis.
 These files guide you through the process of importing data from a JSON file, setting up a MongoDB database, and running in-depth analyses.
 The "Resources" folder contains the essential .json file to import data into MongoDB.